hofstra/coyote/sources/_posts/2016-07-08-Northeast-Coyote-Ecology.md

 ---
 layout: source
-title: The ecology of northeast coyotes: Current knowledge and priorities for future research
+title: The Ecology of Northeast Coyotes - Current knowledge and priorities for future research
 category:
 - urban-coyote
 pubdate: 2002